Asiana Treks and Tours

 After the Everest Base Camp trek, Asiana Treks and Tours ensures a smooth transition from trekking life back to city comforts or onward travel.
 Departure support includes airport transfers, assistance with domestic flights from Lukla to Kathmandu, and help with any last-minute shopping or sightseeing in Kathmandu.
 The company also guides customs, luggage handling, and travel documentation to avoid any hassles at the airport.

 If desired, Asiana Treks offers comfortable hotel bookings for post-trek relaxation and can arrange for onward travel, whether it’s international flights or domestic tours.
-In case of emergencies or unexpected changes, their 24/7 support line is available to provide quick assistance.
-This comprehensive end-of-trek service ensures trekkers feel supported right through to departure, closing the journey on a positive, stress-free note.
+In the event of emergencies or unexpected changes, their 24/7 support line is available to provide prompt assistance.
+This comprehensive end-of-trek service ensures trekkers feel supported throughout their journey, right up to departure, closing the experience on a positive, stress-free note.

 Departure Support Includes: